 I will never understand why some of these Pokemon in Sinnoh got such odd evolution as in the case of Lickilicky.
 Evolving it by teaching it the move Rollout and leveling up, I never thought much of this guy.
 Sure, I do love Lickitung (plus I caught a Shiny one in Y), but I have no interest to evolving it to this thing that has a wi-fi symbol on its body.
 I know it’s stronger, but just not interesting, though in recent times…more surprised that it was planned as early as Gen 2.

 Another strange decision, I guess Rhydon wasn’t enough of a powerhouse already and gave it an evoluton (by trading with the held item Protector on).
-Though I do think out of interest, it does have a move unique only to Rhyperiors and that’s Rock Wrecker.
+Though I do think out of interest, it does have a move unique only to Rhyperiors and that’s Rock Wrecker, well it was until later gens.
 I still think it was just adding more power on to it, but Rhyperior isn’t a terrible design, just an odd choice.

 Like Lickitung, Tangela (a one-stage Pokemon) also for some reason got an evolution of Tangrowth (obtained by teaching it Ancient Power and leveling it up).
 Yeah same feelings applied here, I don’t think Tangela necessarily needed an evoluton and the ending result is more or less nothing spectacular.

 At this point I’ve started to notice that most of these evolutions are of from the Kanto Pokemon, though before the game was out we only really knew of Electivire (evolves by trading it with the held item, Electirizer).
 I actually love this design a lot and makes a lot of sense after trading Electabuzz.
 The cable antennae are a bit odd at first, but I grew to love it and much prefer this over most of the other evolutions we got in this generation.